natrius/air3/README.md

+**ARCHIVED** FluxBB is dead and not maintained and the forum i made this for switched to discourse, so i do not maintain this repository anymore.

 # Air3

 Air3 is a responsive FluxBB skin based on Air and Victory which looks great on all screen sizes - from widescreen desktops to tablets and smartphones.
 It is kept as close as possible to the default Air.